Falcon Field Airport

 Immediate Plans Moving Forward:

-- Replace all interior City-owned hangar lights, airport maintenance facility lights, and south taxiway lights with LED lighting
+- Replace south taxiway ramp lights with LED lighting

 - Install solar panels in undevelopable areas of the citrus groves

-- Large airport tenant is currently moving towards converting to electric aircraft fleet
+- Large airport tenant publicly announced that they will be converting to electric aircraft

 Key Performance Measure: Airport Businesses